Value at Risk – VaR Methods

-The modified approach can be used where, due to the nature of the institutions strategies, a number of positions would net close to zero on a portfolio basis and also where the set of securities employed is so large that a variance – covariance approach would have significant resource/time requirements.
+The modified approach can be used where, due to the nature of the institutional strategy, a number of positions would net close to zero on a portfolio basis and also where the set of securities employed is so large that a variance – covariance approach would have significant resource/time requirements.

-Historical Simulation Method for calculating Value at Risk (VaR)
+Historical Simulation Method for Value at Risk (VaR)

 This approach requires fewer statistical assumptions for underlying market factors.
 It applies the historical (100 days) changes in price levels to current market prices in order to generate a hypothetical data set.
 The data set is then ordered by the size of gains/losses.
 Value at Risk (VaR) is the value that is equaled or exceeded the required percentage of times (1, 5, 10).